suhiang/Expense_Tracker/README.md

 ## Notes:
 1. Initial report is currently limited to current month spending.
+2. rewrite APIs
+    1. Cleanup URIs naming
+        - naming convention - Never use CRUD function names in URIs
+        - Use lowercase letters in URIs
+        - Do not use underscores ( _ )
+        - Use hyphens (-) to improve the readability of URIs
+        - Do not use trailing forward slash (/) in URIs
+        - Use forward slash (/) to indicate hierarchical relationships
+    2. Use query component to filter URI collection
-2. rewrite APIs to handle query parameters
+    3. to handle query parameters
-    1. Scenarios to GET various expense using API request with parameters like year and month (and userId)
+        - Scenarios to GET various expense using API request with parameters like year and month (and userId)
 3. Add/Enhanced GUI
     1. Explore methods to display expense: Tabular versus Charts
     2. Scout approach for Charts